CraftAcademyLabs/ca_course/extras/rails-scaffold.md

   In `Gemfile` you will find a lot of gems added by the framework.
 Most of them are useful and important byt there's also a lot of content we don't need.

   Delete comments and everything in `:development, :test` group.
+Only delete the Windows gem at the bottom of `Gemfile` if you're not working in Windows

   Your `Gemfile` should look something like this:

    ```ruby
      source 'https://rubygems.org'